blueag8/Super-Scholar/README.md

 *Bugs*
 appeared fine on Honor Android phone but on iPhone the play button is almost transparent.

-Player can still activate get data and get score before the timer starts.
+Player can still activate get data and get score before the timer starts, this results in played

 **Deployment**
-Github
+Deployment was actioned via Github.

 # Credits
 [https://comicvine.gamespot.com/api/documentation](https://comicvine.gamespot.com/api/documentation)